dmitrikozlov/django-logging/README.md

 The rest of the files here are for a quick setup of a demo.

 ## How to set up
-1. Set Up Google Cloud logging for Python.
+1. Set Up Google Logging for Python.
 See [Google Docs.](https://cloud.google.com/logging/docs/setup/python)
 2. Add the file utils/logging.py to your project
 3. Modify the settings.py file.